Bethnal Green Islamic State schoolgirl ‘cannot be regarded as victim’, court told

-Ms Begum was one of three girls who travelled to Syria in February 2015 and lived under IS rule for more than three years.
+Ms Begum, now 20, was one of three Bethnal Green schoolgirls who travelled to Syria to join so-called Islamic State (IS) in February 2015, and lived under IS rule for more than three years.

 She was found, nine months pregnant, in a Syrian refugee camp in February last year, prompting then home secretary Sajid Javid to revoke her British citizenship later that month.